Arcadia, Florida: Geography

-Arcadia is located slightly northwest of the center of DeSoto County at (27.2176, –81.8599).
+Arcadia is located slightly northwest of the center of DeSoto County.
 The Peace River flows past the west side of the city on its way southwest to tidewater at Punta Gorda.
 Nearby Southeast Arcadia occupies a larger section of land, hosting a nearly equal, yet more dispersed population.
 Most of Arcadia is more than 40 ft above sea level and portions of Arcadia near the center of the city are as high as 65 ft above sea level, giving Arcadia one of the highest elevations for a city in Florida.

 U.S. Route 17 passes through the center of Arcadia, leading north 50 mi to Bartow and southwest 26 mi to its terminus at Punta Gorda.
 Florida State Road 70 crosses US 17 in the center of Arcadia and leads east 64 mi to Okeechobee and west-northwest 48 mi to South Bradenton.
 Via SR 72, which splits from SR 70 just west of Arcadia, it is 44 mi west to South Sarasota.

 According to the United States Census Bureau, Arcadia has a total area of 10.6 sqkm, of which 0.02 sqkm, or 0.15%, is covered by water.